SUDA-LA/ucca-parser/README.md

 An implementation of "[HLT@SUDA at SemEval 2019 Task 1: UCCA Graph Parsing as Constituent Tree Parsing](https://arxiv.org/abs/1903.04153)".

-This version of the implementation use lexical features in the corpus and bert features.
+This version of the implementation use lexical features in the corpus and BERT features.

 ## Requirements